Innovations in software are driving the evolution of the talent acquisition function. HR tech influencer Josh Bersin calls it:

 With high-volume roles receiving more than 250 applications, automated resume screening represents huge savings in a recruiter’s time.

-Recruiting software can reduce unconscious bias by using an algorithm that’s trained to ignore demographic information about a candidate such as his or her age, gender, and race.
+Recruiting software can reduce unconscious bias by ignoring demographic information about a candidate such as his or her age, gender, and race.

-The candidate recommendations these software algorithms make about which ones to move forward can form the basis of more objective, data-based recruiting decisions.
+The candidate recommendations this software make about which ones to move forward can form the basis of more objective, data-based recruiting decisions.

-By automating low-level administrative tasks, recruiting software can transform recruiting into a more strategic talent advisor role.
+By automating low-level administrative tasks, software can transform recruiting into a more strategic talent advisor role.

 70% of hiring managers believe that improving long-term business impact requires recruiting teams to become more data-driven.

-Recruiting software that collects data over time enables you to become more strategic and close the loop with hiring managers by measuring KPIs such as quality of hire.
+Software that collects data over time enables recruiters to become more strategic and close the loop with hiring managers by measuring KPIs such as quality of hire.

-To help you cope with increased hiring demands, here are the 8 best recruitment software tools that speed up your day presented in an infographic.
+To help you cope with increased hiring demands, here are the 8 best software tools that speed up your day summarized in an infographic.